JAlbertCode/prompt-marketplace/README.md

 - Each prompt follows the one prompt, one model principle
 - Created distinct input fields with appropriate options for each use case
 - Integrated properly with the credit system
+- Updated Content Creation Flow example to use current prompts
+- Added third step to the flow to showcase direct image generation

 ### Prompt Consistency Update (May 2025)
 - Renamed and refined prompts to better match their single-model functionality